 Paphos undoubtedly remains one of the top attractions that Cyprus tourism has to offer.

-No, there aren’t words good enough to express the sheer beauty of Cyprus’ western tip which goes by the name Akamas Peninsula.
+No, there aren’t words good enough to express the sheer beauty of Cyprus’ western tip, which goes by the name Akamas Peninsula.
 It is for the poetics and the individual types because this peninsula is the country’s least inhabited sites.

 Cyprus travel is taken to a whole new level at the peninsula with ZERO paved roads, making it ideal for adrenaline addicts who prefer things like mountain biking or hiking.
-A trip to Akamas Peninsula gets further rewarding when an onlooker catches glimpses of native birds, reptiles and sea turtles that show how pristine Nature is.
+A trip to Akamas Peninsula gets further rewarding when an onlooker catches glimpses of native birds, reptiles, and sea turtles that show how pristine Nature is.

 For those who want to play history buffs while being true explorers from within, the nearby Agios Andronikos is a place to be.
-Built in the 16th century; it was initially a mosque but was later converted to a church.
+Built-in the 16th century, it was initially a mosque but was later converted to a church.

 Everyone knows the saying – ‘Old is Gold.’
 Larnaca lives up to that saying – literally!
-Historians point out Larnaca as Cyprus’ oldest city with human settlement history that can be traced as far back as 6,000 years before present.
+Historians point out Larnaca as Cyprus’ oldest city with human settlement history that can be traced as far back as 6,000 years before the present.
 This experience itself makes Larnaca a town worth visiting.

 However, if that isn’t interesting enough, how about a quick trip to the Salt Lake where pink flamingos woo every pair of eyes staring at them?
 No?
 Fine!
 How about Zenobia wreck resting beneath the waters?
 It is a primary attraction for the scuba divers looking for some fun in Cyprus.

 Those who are history buffs can head for the Faneromeni Church of St. Lazarus Church to pick from pebbles of history as far back as the 9th century.
 Weird thing!